Evaluation and Selection

 (Applicants are encouraged to address these points in their Education Background Statement.)

-• Applicants who have the potential to contribute to higher education through their understanding of the barriers facing women, domestic minorities, students with disabilities, and other members of groups underrepresented in higher education careers, as evidenced by life experiences and educational background.
+• Applicants who have the potential to contribute to higher education/the mission of the University through their understanding of the barriers that individuals face in accessing higher education.
 Examples include but are not limited to:

 • attendance at a minority serving institution;

-• ability to articulate the barriers facing women, racial minorities and other groups in fields where they are underrepresented;
+• ability to articulate the barriers facing women, racial minorities, first generation participants, people with disabilities, and other groups, particularly in fields where those groups are underrepresented;

-• Applicants with a record of leadership or significant experience teaching and mentoring students from groups that have been historically underrepresented in higher education;
+• Applicants with a record of leadership or significant experience teaching and mentoring (among others and in particular) students from groups that have been historically underrepresented in higher education, that can enhance the candidate’s potential for teaching, mentoring, and research innovation as described above.

 Other Factors that May be Considered